NexusAi2040/NexusAi-2040/README.md

   <main>
     <div class="section">
-      <p>Welcome to <strong>GHOSTSTRATS // BLACKWIRE</strong>, a cyberpunk CTF where you play as a rogue operative trying to take down NEXUS — a sentient AI built in secret by Do Good Industries.</p>
+      <p>Welcome to <strong>GHOSTSTRATS // NOTORIOUS SQUIRREL CTF</strong>, a cyberpunk CTF where you play as a rogue citizen trying to take down NEXUS — a sentient AI built in secret by Do Good Industries, set in a post AI apocolyps.</p>
       <p>Track the corporation.
 Infiltrate the HQ.
 Evade the watchers.
 Find the kill switch.
 Shut it all down... or die trying.</p>
     </div>